AlessandroPerez/thesis/reserch/quicDocumentation.md

 Once the application receives the signal indicating that the stream was reset, the receiving part of the stream transitions to the "Reset Read" state, which is a terminal state.

 ### Permitted Frame Types

+The sender of a stream sends just three frame types that effect the state of a  stream at either the sender or receiver: STEAM, STREAM_DATA_BLOCKED, and  RESET_STREAM.

+A sender **MUST NOT** send any of these frames from a terminal state.
+A sender **MUST NOT** send a STREAM or STREAM_DATA_BLOCKED frame for a stream in the "reset Sent" state or any terminal state -- that is, after sending a RESET_STREAM frame.
+A receiver could receive any of these three frames in any state, due to the possibility of delayed delivery of packets carrying them.

+The receiver of a stream sends MAX_STREAM_DATA frames and STOP_SENDING frames.

+The receiver